MoralCode/sports-comparison/README.md

 - **9** - Fairly significant strategy.
 Mistakes could eaily cost you the win and are quite hard to recover from, possibly also including accounting for the  or conditions (pool, archery, etc)
 - **12** - Strategy is everything and a wrong move at the start can easily cost you everything and be nearly impossible to recover from (chess, microsoft excel)

+## Contributing to the site
+The source code for this site is maintained [here](https://codeberg.org/MoralCode/sports-comparison).
+Issues and contributions are welcome.

 <!-- tag:END_SCORING -->
 ## How to mess with this